Google employees demand more oversight of China search engine plan

 After employees petitioned this year, Google announced it would not renew a project to help the U.S. military develop artificial intelligence technology for drones.

-The latest petition says employees are concerned the China project, codenamed Dragonfly, “makes clear” that ethics principles Google issued during the drone debate “are not enough.”
+The latest petition says employees are concerned the China project, code named Dragonfly, “makes clear” that ethics principles Google issued during the drone debate “are not enough.”

-“We urgently need more transparency, a seat at the table and a commitment to clear and open processes: Google employees need to know what we’re building,” the document seen by Reuters states.
+“We urgently need more transparency, a seat at the table and a commitment to clear and open processes: Google employees need to know what we’re building,” states the document seen by Reuters.

 The New York Times first reported the petition on Thursday.
-Google spokespeople did not immediately respond to a request to comment.
+Google declined to comment.

-Company executives have declined to comment publicly on Dragonfly.
+Company executives have not commented publicly on Dragonfly.
 They are expected to face questions about the project during a weekly employee town hall discussion on Thursday, a person familiar with the matter said.
-It will be the first such meeting since details about Dragonfly were leaked.
+It would be the first such meeting since details about Dragonfly were leaked.

 Employees have asked Google to create an ethics review group with rank-and-file workers, appoint ombudspeople to provide independent review and internally publish assessments of projects that raise substantial ethical questions.